vin8bit/gmail_to_sheets/README.md

 5. Click **Create**
 6. Download the credentials JSON file
 7. Rename it to `credentials.json`
-8. Place it inside the project root directory
+8. Place it inside the project root/credentials directory

 ---